Educational Activities and Conferences

 The APS / ISPAD Diabetes Workshop for regional paediatricians and their diabetes teams is now the biggest child diabetes meeting in Australia, underlining the status of APS as being the peak Australian body for regional diabetes care.
 The workshops are co-branded with the International Society for Pediatric and Adolescent Diabetes – sharing the same ideals of science, education and advocacy – and enabling regional Australian diabetes teams access to ISPAD standards of care.
 The workshop covers modern care of all aspects of paediatric diabetes.
 Policy, position statements and future directions for regional diabetes care are discussed.
 Regional multidisciplinary team members are welcomed and encouraged to attend the workshop in an interactive and collegiate environment.

 The APS / ISPAD workshops have welcomed many ISPAD members from around Australia in past years to present their expertise to Australian diabetes teams.
-International guests have included Lynda Fisher, Stu Brink, Julie Edge, Peter Adolfsson, and Joe Solowiejczyk.
-Local Australasian contributors have included paediatric diabetes specialists Bruce King (NSW), Don Anderson (NSW), Carmel Smart (NSW), Louise Conwell (Qld), Tim Jones (WA), Liz Davis (WA), Jan Fairchild (SA), Fergus Cameron (Vic), Phil Bergman (Vic), Neville Howard (NSW), Maria Craig (NSW), Geoff Ambler (NSW), Charles Verge (NSW), Shihab Hameed (NSW), and Craig Jeffries (NZ) and many leading diabetes educators, psychologists and exercise physiologists.
+International guests have included Lynda Fisher, Stu Brink, Julie Edge, Peter Adolfsson, Joe Solowiejczyk, and Stephen Greene.
+Local Australasian contributors have included paediatric diabetes specialists Bruce King (NSW), Don Anderson (NSW), Carmel Smart (NSW), Louise Conwell (Qld), Jerry Wales (Qld) Tim Jones (WA), Liz Davis (WA), Jan Fairchild (SA), Fergus Cameron (Vic), Phil Bergman (Vic), Neville Howard (NSW), Maria Craig (NSW), Geoff Ambler (NSW), Charles Verge (NSW), Shihab Hameed (NSW), Craig Jeffries (NZ) and Martin De Bock (NZ) and many leading diabetes educators, psychologists and exercise physiologists.